 }

-With a connected MongoClient and a Date instance that represents February 15, you can execute deleteListingsScrapedBeforeDate() to delete listings scraped prior to February 15, 2019.
+With a connected MongoClient and a Date object instance that represents February 15, you can execute deleteListingsScrapedBeforeDate() to delete listings scraped prior to February 15, 2019.

 await deleteListingsScrapedBeforeDate(client, new Date(“2019-02-15”));